sin5678/inav_cn_wiki/iNavFlight-Missions.md

 Advanced configuration for ESP8266 will (eventually) be detailed at the end of this wiki page, some preliminary data http://www.rcgroups.com/forums/showpost.php?p=35007195&postcount=6645.
 This demonstrates excellent coverage out to 150m using mwp, ESP07 and ESP01 modules and the standard vendor firmware.

+There is an ezgui [howto](http://ez-gui.com/manual/multiwii-clearflight-wifi-to-ezi-gui-how-to/) on ESP8266 devices.

 Another, highly detailed how-to for ESP8266 and Cleanflight/Baseflight/INAV is available [here](https://quadmeup.com/wifi-telemetry-for-cleanflight-with-ez-gui-and-esp8266/).
 This reports very poor results, possibly due to the native WiFi capability in the phone hosting ezgui (vice the laptop adaptor for the mwp test).

 ## HR-12